Vietnam.vn - Nền tảng quảng bá Việt Nam

 Important market

-CEO Jensen Huang’s second visit to Beijing this year is drawing attention from both Chinese media and U.S. officials.
-He is scheduled to meet with several senior Chinese officials at a supply chain expo this week.
-Speaking to state broadcaster CCTV on July 16, Huang said the Chinese market is huge, dynamic and highly innovative, and home to many AI researchers.
-Therefore, it is very important for U.S. companies to establish a foundation in this market.
+CEO Jensen Huang’s second visit to Beijing this year is drawing a lot of attention from both Chinese media and US officials.
+He is expected to meet with several senior Chinese officials at a supply chain fair this week.
+Speaking to CCTV on July 16, Huang said the Chinese market is huge, dynamic and highly innovative, and home to many AI researchers.
+Therefore, it is really important for US companies to establish a foundation in this market.

-China contributed about $17 billion in revenue to Nvidia in the fiscal year ended Jan.
-26, accounting for 13% of its global total.
-While the company faces increased competition from domestic rivals such as Huawei, the East Asian country remains dependent on Nvidia for its CUDA computing ecosystem.
+China contributed about $17 billion in revenue to Nvidia in the fiscal year ended January 26, accounting for 13% of total global sales.
+Although the company faces increased competition from domestic rivals such as Huawei, the East Asian country remains dependent on Nvidia thanks to its CUDA computing ecosystem.

 Nvidia Trung Quoc, Chip AI H20, Thi truong chip, Cang thang thuong mai, Chinh quyen Trump, Cong nghe AI anh 2